Waiting for input...

 This event is highly unlikely, as deploying a sufficient number of SPIKE Keepers with proper geographic distribution significantly reduces the probability of them all crashing simultaneously.
 Since SPIKE Keepers are designed to operate independently and without requiring intercommunication, failures caused by systemic issues are minimized.
 By ensuring redundancy across diverse geographic locations, even large-scale outages or localized failures are highly improbable to impact all SPIKE Keepers at once.

-That being said, unexpected failures can occur, and the disaster recovery procedure for these situations is described in the next section.
+That being said, unexpected failures can occur, and the disaster recovery procedure for these situations.

 Need a Runbook?